 Day 3 Highlights

 The last day’s emphasis was on clean energy.
-In his keynote address James Redford of the Redford Center showed selected footage of his last project, HAPPENING., which follows Redford’s observations and experiences in his quest to understand and show the clean energy revolution in the US in more easy to understand terms.
+In his keynote address James Redford of the Redford Center showed selected footage of his last project, HAPPENING., which follows Redford’s observations and experiences in his quest to understand and show the clean energy revolution in the US in easier to understand terms.
 The screening was followed by a discussion between Redford and L Dale Ross, the mayor of Georgetown, TX.
 Georgetown will be the second city in the US powered 100% by green energy.

 Bee Smart Technologies is truly honored to have been selected as a participant at this amazing event.
 This was an incredible opportunity for us to raise awareness about saving the honeybees at such an influential international forum.